-Operation at Activation of Freeze Protection Only - Where the auxiliary water heater is required to be activated if the heat pump cannot operate due to freeze protection, the heat pump can activate the auxiliary heater or pump.
+Low Ambient Temperature Heating Only - Where the auxiliary water heater is required to be activated if the heat pump cannot operate due to low ambient conditions, the heat pump can activate the auxiliary heater or pump.
 There are many configurations depending on system design.
-Consult the Application Guide for details on the auxiliary boost function designed for this system.
+Refer to Application Guide for details on the auxiliary boost function designed for this system.

-In Line Boosting Only - Where the auxiliary water heater is required to ensure sufficient hot water is available for periods after the main peak or to boost the temperature of the water produced by the heat pump for other purposes (eg high temperature for kitchen and laundry use), an auxiliary water heater must be installed in-series with the storage tanks. ie, the hot water outlet from the storage tanks must feed into the inlet of the auxiliary water heater(s).
+In Line Boosting Only - Where the auxiliary water heater is required to ensure sufficient hot water is available for periods after the main peak or to boost the temperature of the water produced by the heat pump for other purposes (eg high temperature for kitchen and laundry use), an auxiliary water heater must be installed in series with the storage tanks. ie, the hot water outlet from the storage tanks must feed into the inlet of the auxiliary water heater(s).

-Note: Where RT and RW storage tanks are used, boosting in the top portion of the storage tank is equivalent to boosting in series.
+Note: Where RT/RW storage tanks are used, boosting in the top portion of the storage tank is equivalent to boosting in series.

 Where multiple auxiliary water heaters are required to be manifolded together, these must be manifolded using the Equa-Flow[®] manifold system and the manifold in-series with the storage tanks.
-Refer to page 50.
+Refer to page 48.

-This arrangement can also be adapted to include recirculation heat loss make up and / or freeze protection activation heating.
+This arrangement can also be adapted to include recirculation heat loss make up and / or low ambient temperature activation heating.
 Refer to Application Guide for options.